 I thought you would enjoy reading the testimony of Ciera Aguer, a student at The Masters University who is applying to be a Cadence intern this summer.

 I grew up not far from 29 Palms Marine base and have been around the military most of my life.
-As a civilian, I will never fully understand combat, but I do understand overcoming seemingly, impossible obstacles.
-I have watched service member’s lives fall apart from divorce or death or injuries sustained in combat.
-I have seen people hardened to the Gospel willing to hear, after joining the military.
+As a civilian, I will never fully understand combat, but I do understand overcoming seemingly impossible obstacles.
+I have watched service member’s lives fall apart from divorce, death, or injuries sustained in combat.
+I have seen people once hardened to the Gospel willing to listen after joining the military.
 I even watched a grown man cry over his fallen brothers.
 This group needs Christ.
-For those that have received salvation, a body to love and help during transitions is essential.
+For those that have received salvation, a Body of believers to love and help during transitions is essential.

 I think Ciera describes Cadence quite well.

 Thank you for your investment in this fruitful and powerful ministry.